Last Updated on by

 The FortrezZ Z-Wave MIMOlite Motor Control can convert any of your devices and appliances into a Z-wave compatible device, while the Nexia Z-Wave Plus Doorbell Sensor is only for doorbells.

 When somebody presses on your doorbell, the FortrezZ Z-Wave MIMOlite Motor Control will communicate with your Z-wave compatible devices.
-The FortrezZ Z-Wave MIMOlite Motor Control costs $60 (For the latest prices and discounts, check here).
+The FortrezZ Z-Wave MIMOlite Motor Control is sold at a decent price (Check here!).

 If you have Z-wave devices but are not sold on getting the two Z-wave compatible devices above, or if you are not too keen on using doorbell sensors that convert your non-connected doorbell into a Z-wave device, you should be glad that there are W-Fi doorbells you can buy.